hashchange/backbone.declarative.views/README.md

 For defining the properties of an `el`, Backbone.Declarative.Views [makes use of data attributes][core].
 They are set on the template tag.
 The `el` is not part of the template content itself, not defined by markup _inside_ the template.

-For some use cases, tough, you need just that.
+For some use cases, though, you need just that.
 Fully self-contained templates, which include the `el` of the view inline in their markup, are the distiguishing feature of [Backbone.Inline.Template][].

 For the pros and cons of each approach, and the trade-offs involved, see [this comparison][Backbone.Inline.Template-why].